-Setting up OAIS SIP/AIP/DIP Workflows in Python
+Setting Up OAIS SIP/AIP/DIP Workflows in Python

 The flowchart below maps the pipeline implemented across the code samples on this page, from SIP receipt and fixity validation through AIP assembly and storage to on-demand DIP generation.